 Test strip brands usually specify a Use By date.
 The FDA recommends that strips not be used after that date to ensure accurate results.
 Instructions for care and storage of test strips are provided through printed inserts or on the box itself.

 Use of test strips exposed to moisture, heat, and humidity may give false results.
 Any temperatures outside of the recommended range provided by the manufacturer may also damage test strips and interfere with accuracy.

-Always follow manufacture guidelines for usage.
-Major brands suggest discarding any testing strips or control solutions by the Use By date.
-Some glucometers can’t read an expired strip and some manufacturers sell proprietary blood glucose monitors that only read their brand of test strips (always read the fine print on meters before purchase).
+Always follow manufacturer guidelines for usage.
+Major brands suggest discarding any test strips or control solutions by the Use By date.
+Some glucose meters can’t read an expired strip and some manufacturers sell proprietary blood glucose monitors that only read their brand of test strips (always read the fine print on meters before purchase).